intel/nauta/docs/user-guide/actions/experiment.md

 ### Examples

-The following command displays all experiments submitted by a current user
+The following command displays all experiments submitted by a current user.

 `$ nctl experiment list`